manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/namegenerators/CustomGenerateSplitLotNames.md

 ## Overview

 This generator is executed when a Material is split, and generates a name for the splitted Materials.
-It calls the DEE action **[Custom Generate Split Lot Names](/AMSOsram/tecspecs>artifacts>deeactions>CustomGenerateSplitLotNames)**.
+It calls the DEE action **[CustomGenerateSplitLotNames](/AMSOsram/tecspecs>artifacts>deeactions>CustomGenerateSplitLotNames)**.

 ## Details